• Skip to primary navigation

 The ingredients to make pumpkin apple bread.

-Apples – I like to use a mixture of sweet and tart, like Fuji and Granny Smith.
+• Apples – I love using a mix of sweet and tart, like Fuji and Granny Smith.

 A mixture of beaten eggs and pumpkin in a glass bowl.